Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 - So far this season, 19.9% of the 675 passes thrown by his team have gone Kelce's way.

-- Kelce has seen the ball thrown his way 16 times in the red zone this season, 15.8% of his team's 101 red zone pass attempts.
+- Kelce (16 red zone targets) has been the recipient of 15.8% of his team's 101 red zone pass attempts.

 - The Chiefs have run 61.0% passing plays and 39.0% rushing plays this season.
 They rank fourth in the NFL in scoring.